e-commit/doctrine-entities-generator-bundle/UPGRADE-4.0.md

 ## Main (if default template is used)

 * Doctrine decimal type getters and setters now always use string values.
-* Getter/setter generation now prioritizes PHP property types over Doctrine types.
+* Getter/setter generation now prioritizes PHP property type hints over Doctrine types.
-  If a property has a PHP type, it will be used for the generated getters/setters.
+  If a property has a PHP type hint, it will be used for the generated getters/setters.
-  If no PHP type is declared, the getter/setter type will be inferred from the Doctrine type.
+  If no PHP type hint is declared, the getter/setter type will be inferred from the Doctrine type.
   This behavior can be changed by customizing the template (see the FAQ).
-* Getter/setter generation now follows PHP nullability: when a PHP property type is present, generated types are nullable only if the property type is nullable.
-When the PHP type is missing, generated types default to nullable.
+* Getter/setter generation now follows PHP nullability: when a PHP property type hint is present, generated types are nullable only if the property type hint is nullable.
+When the PHP type hint is missing, generated types default to nullable.
   This behavior can be changed by customizing the template (see the FAQ).
 * Now, if a property has a PHPDoc `@var` annotation, it will also be included in the generated getter/setter (except for `addXXX` and `removeXXX` methods on to-many relationships).
   This behavior can be changed by customizing the template (see the FAQ).